LunarG/VulkanTools/vkconfig/vkconfig.md

 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
 Run it by double clicking the bundle from a file explorer.

-## Glossary
+## Terminology

 ***[Vulkan Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#layers)***: A layer is an optional library that can intercept Vulkan functions on their way from the Vulkan application down to the Vulkan drivers.
 Multiple layers can be chained together to use multiple layer functionalities simultanously.

-***Vulkan Layers Configuration***: A collection of Vulkan Layers executed in [a specific order](./vkconfig.md#vulkan-layers-execution-order-overview) with specific settings for each layer.
+***Vulkan Layers Configuration***: A collection of Vulkan Layers executed in [a specific order](#vulkan-layers-execution-order-overview) with specific settings for each layer.

 ***Vulkan [Explicit Layers vs Implicit Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#implicit-vs-explicit-layers)***: An explicit layer has to be explicitly activated by the user from source in `vkCreateInstance`, using Vulkan Configurator or `VK_INSTANCE_LAYERS` environment variable.
 Implicit layers are enabled by their existence on the system by default.

 ***Vulkan [Meta-Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#meta-layers)***: Meta-layers are a special kind of layer which is only available through the desktop [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader).
 While usual layers are associated with one particular library, a meta-layer is actually a collection layer which contains an ordered list of other layers called *component layers*.

-***[Vulkan Override Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md##override-meta-layer)***: The Vulkan Override Layer is an implicit meta-layer found on the system with the name `VK_LAYER_LUNARG_override`.
+***Vulkan Override Layer***: The Vulkan Override Layer is an implicit meta-layer found on the system with the name `VK_LAYER_LUNARG_override`.
 It is the mechanism used by *Vulkan Configurator* to override Vulkan applications layers.
 This layer contains:
 - The ordered list of layers to activate
 - The list of layers to exclude from execution
 - The list of paths to executables that the layers override applies to.
 If this list is empty, the override is applied to every application upon startup.
 This feature can be configured with Vulkan Configurator when